 AI is the future, but we don’t know yet what that future will look like.
 Instead, we can focus on the tactics that we know are working right now.

 How have businesses’ and consumers’ online behaviors changed as technology has evolved?
-We dug up some interesting stats to showcase some of these changes in hard numbers.
+We dug up some interesting stats to showcase these changes in hard numbers.

 What Do the Numbers Say?

 - In August 2010, 40% of US companies used blogs for marketing.

 Today, 73% of marketers use content marketing as a marketing strategy.

 - In 2011, revenue for advertisements on digital sources was $31.99 billion.